 Hidden away behind wrought-iron gates, the Dvorak Museum is housed in an elegant early eighteenth-century baroque French-style summerhouse called Vila Amerika (build in 1720.
-Museum of Antonín Dvořák is a part of the Czech Museum of Music which pertains to the complex of the National Museum.
-Since it was established in 1932 the Museum of A. Dvořák has had its seat in the baroque pleasure house built at the beginning of the 18th century by architect Kilian Ignac Dienzenhofer.
-The exquisite russet and cream villa was designed by Kilian Dientzenhofer, the architect responsible for some of Prague’s most beautiful churches, including St John Nepomuk on the Rock and the stunning St Nicholas in Malá strana.
-It’s also one of the Prague’s finest early baroque buildings.
-The building has had a varied existence (having served as a cattle market and also a restaurant), but in recent years it has been carefully restored and now contains a permanent exhibition of photographs and memorabilia of the life and work of Antonín Dvořák (1841 to 1904) from the collection of the Dvorak Society.
+The Museum of Antonín Dvořák is a part of the Czech Museum of Music that pertains to the National Museum’s complex.
+Since it was established in 1932, the Museum of A. Dvořák has had its seat in the baroque pleasure house built at the beginning of the 18th century by architect Kilian Ignac Dienzenhofer.
+The exquisite russet and the cream villa were designed by Kilian Dientzenhofer, the architect responsible for some of Prague’s most beautiful churches, including St John Nepomuk on the Rock stunning St Nicholas in Lesser Town Square.
+It’s also one of Prague’s finest early baroque buildings.
+The building has had a varied existence (having served as a cattle market and also a restaurant).
+Still, in recent years it has been carefully restored.
+It now contains a permanent exhibition of photographs and memorabilia of the life and work of Antonín Dvořák (1841 to 1904) from the collection of the Dvorak Society.

 Location: Ke Karlovu 20, Prague 2, website.

 Opening hours: daily except Monday: Apr.–Sep.
 10.00–13.30, 14.00–17.30; Oct.–Mar.
 9.30–13.00, 14.00–17.00

 Getting there: by Metro C – station I. P. Pavlova, Tram 4, 6, 16

 Admission: 50 CZK; admission free with Prague Card